MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-data-eraser.md

 ## Not supported on legacy devices

-- This version of Surface Data Eraser isn't supported on legacy devices such as Surface Laptop (1st gen), Surface Studio (1st gen), Surface Go, Surface Go 2, Surface Pro 5th Gen, and others.
+- This version of Surface Data Eraser isn't supported on legacy devices such as Surface Laptop (1st gen), Surface Studio (1st gen), Surface Go, Surface Pro 5th Gen, and others.
 - To securely erase data on legacy devices, see [Microsoft Surface Data Eraser (legacy)](microsoft-surface-data-eraser.md)

 ## Create the Data Eraser USB